mtruel/skyrage/BACKLOG.md

 ### Documentation
 - [x] **Document score range**: Add comment in code and/or `SKYJO_RULES.md` clarifying valid score range
-- [ ] **Document player name editing quirk**: Add comment explaining that updating player name in game only affects that game's list, not the PlayerDB record

 ---

 ## Medium Effort (2-4 hours each)